I Would Love for Someone to Create This Experience in East Texas - NewsBreak

 Alabama Coach Nick Saban Made a Recruiting Visit in Lindale, Texas On Tuesday

-It's no secret that some of the best college football and NFL players come from the state of Texas.
+Its no secret that some of the best college football and NFL players come from the state of Texas.
 That playing starts in high school which we all know is super popular in any town.
-Just look around East Texas, some of the nicest and best-looking property in a town is likely to be its football stadium.
-Big-time colleges know that they can recruit some excellent players from the small towns of Texas.
-That's why arguably the greatest college football coach ever was in Lindale, Texas on Tuesday, Alabama head coach Nick Saban.
+Just look around East Texas, some of the nicest and best looking property in a town is likely to be it's football stadium.
+Big time colleges know that they can recruit some excellent players from the small towns of Texas.
+That's why arguable the greatest college football coach ever was in Lindale, Texas on Tuesday, Alabama head coach Nick Saban.

 New Construction in Lindale, Texas Brought Back Some Wonderful Memories